The Expense of Seeing: Attaining Trustworthy Multimodal Reasoning Within the Monolithic Paradigm: If Successful: Implications for Faithful World Models

 \subsection{Redefining State-of-the-Art Benchmarking}

-We will witness the complete eradication of the illusion of multimodality.
-By operationalising the SSC, the KDD community will systematically unmask and discard models that disguise textual statistical guessing as visual reasoning.
+We will witness a clearer separation between models that genuinely use visual input and those that do not.
+By operationalising the SSC, the KDD community will systematically identify and deprioritise models that disguise textual statistical guessing as visual reasoning.
 We will no longer celebrate a model that achieves $80\%$ visual accuracy if its symbolic text ceiling ($S_{SymT}$) is $95\%$.
-The resulting $15\%$ \textit{Toll of Seeing} will be universally condemned as a catastrophic representation bottleneck, rather than celebrated as a benchmark win.
+The resulting $15\%$ \textit{Toll of Seeing} will be recognised as a representation bottleneck, rather than celebrated as a benchmark win.